-Mr. Cooley serves as the Command Information Officer (CIO) for the Navy Fleet Cyber Command.
+Mr. Cooley serves as the Command Information Officer (CIO) for U.S. Fleet Cyber Command.
 Mr. Cooley assumed these duties in September, 2010.
-In this capacity, Mr. Cooley reports directly to the Fleet Cyber Command/10th Fleet Commander and he serves as the senior civilian information management, information technology, and cyber security official for the Command.
+In this capacity, Mr. Cooley reports directly to the U.S. Fleet Cyber Command/10th Fleet Commander and he serves as the senior civilian information management and information technology official for the Command.

 From September, 2009 through August 2010, Mr. Cooley served as the Assistant Deputy Chief Management Officer (ADCMO) for the Department of the Navy.
-In this capacity as the ADCMO, Mr. Cooley supported the Department of the Navy Deputy Chief Management Officer in the execution of his business operations and transformation oversight responsibilities.
+In this capacity as the ADCMO, Mr. Cooley supported the Department of the Navy Deputy Chief Management Officer in his execution of business operations and transformation oversight.

 From December 2006 through August 2009, Mr. Cooley served as the Director, Information Technology Governance & Information Management (OPNAV N61).
 The Information Technology & Information Resource Management Directorate supported the Deputy Chief of Naval Operations for Communication Networks (N6) and the Deputy Department of the Navy Chief Information Officer (Navy).
 In this capacity, Mr. Cooley had overall information technology architecture and governance responsibility for the Navy’s information technology infrastructure.
 Additionally, Mr. Cooley exercised oversight of information technology programming, budgeting and fiscal execution.